-Notifications will only display new violations found in the latest scan.
+When a notification is sent, it will only display new violations found in the latest scan.
 If you find yourself not receiving notification, verify there are new violations, as well as confirm you have configured your Sonatype CLM server SMTP settings.